-Legal data contains all data related to legal events or actions as defined by the respective patent law and regulations of a particular jurisdiction.
-Understanding the structure of patent documents and data fields is the essential foundation of patent analytics.
+Legal data contains all data related to legal events or actions as defined by the respective patent law and/or regulations of a particular administration.
+In addition to that, understanding the structure of patent documents and data fields is an essential foundation of patent analytics.

-Legal data generally has no standard taxonomy and varies with type of patent system.
-Patent database provides, namely, DOCDB and the INPADOC Legal Status file, respectively.
-DOCDB contains bibliographic data from over 100 patenting authorities around the world, while the INPADOC Legal Status file contains data from over 50 countries.
+DOCDB contains book-record data.
+This data is from over 100 patenting authorities around the world.
+While the INPADOC Legal Status file contains data from over 50 countries.
 Both files are produced and maintained by the European Patent Office (EPO).

-Each administration defines the publication of authoritative patent information and the respective authority in National (Patent) Gazettes and National Patent Registers.
+Each administration defines the publication of authoritative patent information.
+And, the respective authority in National (Patent) Gazettes and National Patent Registers as well.

-A patent register allows submission and processing of requests regarding the legal status of national patent applications and/or granted patents.
-A register is meant to be any electronic or non-electronic facility or service that allows the public to retrieve either directly (e.g. via the internet) or indirectly (e.g. via written request or a physical visit to the premises of the IPO) up-to-date information on the legal status related to individual national patent applications or patents.
+A patent register allows submission and processing of requests.
+Moreover, these requests are about the legal status of national patent applications and/or granted patents.
+A register is any electronic or non-electronic facility or service.
+These facilities allow the public to get up-to-date information on the legal status.
+This legal data is related to individual national patent applications or patents.
+These can be either directly (e.g. via the internet) or indirectly (e.g. via written request or a physical visit to the premises of the IPO).

 Why Choose Us?